Thirteen elite softball teams from PA and NY took part in this year's Danny Branning Memorial.

 Travis Drake went to the circle for the visitors, but got into trouble almost immediately against the Homer Dome's big bats.

-Page 3 of 3 - Kyle Barna was in the middle of a six run first inning uprising, lacing single to right that plated two runners.
+Kyle Barna was in the middle of a six run first inning uprising, lacing single to right that plated two runners.